What is an Adviser?

 Who to contact: June Carty.
 Telephone 01935 847675 or email June@citizensadvicesouthsomerset.org.uk

-Training: Training is free and is a mixture of self-study, observing others, hands-on experince and workshop activities.
+Training: Training is free and is a mixture of self-study, webinars, mentoring and observing others

 Expenses: Out-of-pocket costs between home and the local office will be paid.